EMarquer/emarquer.github.io/docs/index.md

 See my [CV](cv) for further detail on my learning and professional experience.

 ## Research interests
-My current research interests are centered on analogy and the challenges of representation learning.
+My current research interests are centered on analogy and the challenges of representation learning, from the axis of deep learning.

-Analogical reasoning and analogical proportions, which are the topic of my Ph.D., are full of potential to capture a key mecanism of human reasoning capability [[1]](some bib reference here).
-Analogical reasoning allows to reason and transfer
+Analogical reasoning (AR) and analogical proportions, which are the topic of my Ph.D., are full of potential to capture a key mechanism of human reasoning capability.
+AR allows to reason and transfer knowledge within and across domains, in a similar manner as case-based reasoning.
+A key advantage of AR is the ease of interpretation: the mechanism itself is intuitive, and allows for examples and counterexamples to be found.

 ## Contact & social